In this article, you’ll learn everything you need to know about customer interactions, how to manage them, and how to perfect them.

 Here are the most common customer interaction points:

 Social media can be involved in nearly every interaction step your client has with your company.
 From discovery to customer education to conversion and customer support, social media is an important interaction point for all your customers.
+Using social media engagement tools like NapoleonCat can help you master this channel.

 Word of mouth